 Another option is to fill a ‘treasure chest’ with clothes and accessories and let guests dress themselves.

-Pro Tip: Want the DIY look but don’t have the time?
+Want the DIY look but don’t have the time?
 Explore the Etsy site and search for ‘pirate party’ and you will find creative, handmade party supplies including invitations, decorations, and party favors.

 Entertainment for Your Pirate Party